ReasonCore AI Data partner

 Each sample pairs an annotated front-camera image (numbered bounding boxes on detected objects) with a 4-way multiple-choice question.
 The model must infer depth, lateral position, heading, and object type from a single 2D frame.

-Questions are based on production 3D scene graphs, ensuring metric precision, consistency, and arbitrary scalability, and are human-reviewed for accuracy.
+This run spans 100 questions across 18 spatial categories — distance, ordering, heading, lateral position, object type, and embodied reasoning.
+Questions are based on production 3D scene graphs, ensuring metric precision and consistency, and are human-reviewed for accuracy.

 Highway, urban, nighttime, construction.
 Multiple platforms, 2022–2025.